ShWeaam/Epicure/README.md

   The application is based on a real product and includes standard features relevant for the industry. the code is deployed on heroku https://epicure-app.herokuapp.com/

+# UPDATE
+  Since heroku pricing changed, my app was shutdown.
+I will update it during around the end or April.

 # epicure-api
  first JS server built.